 While there are practical benefits to having the Continuing Power of Attorney effective immediately, there is a risk.
 It is a matter of trust between you and the attorneys that they will not act until you have lost capacity or until you have instructed them to do so.

-For more information, speak with your BMO financial professional.
+Your BMO financial professional can draw upon the full depth and breadth of the BMO Financial Group of Companies to provide you with an integrated and multi-disciplinary wealth management solution.
+This includes all aspects of managing, protecting and transferring wealth, including investments, insurance, tax efficiency, estate planning, retirement planning, cash management, planned giving, trusts and Wills.

 BMO Financial Group provides this publication to clients for informational purposes only.
 The information herein reflects information available at the date hereof.
 It is based on sources that we believe to be reliable, but is not guaranteed by us, may be incomplete, or may change without notice.
+It is intended as advice of a general nature and is not to be construed as specific advice to any particular person nor with respect to any specific risk or insurance product.

-The comments included in the publication are not intended to be a definitive analysis of tax law.
-The comments contained herein are general in nature and professional advice regarding an individual's particular tax position should be obtained in respect of any person's specific circumstances.
+Comments included in this publication are not intended to be legal advice or a definitive analysis of tax applicability or trusts and estates law.
+Such comments are general in nature for illustrative purposes only.
+Professional advice regarding an individual's particular position should be obtained.
+You should consult an independent insurance broker or advisor of your own choice for advice on your insurance needs, and seek independent legal and/or tax advice on your personal circumstances.